nasa/Common-Metadata-Repository/browse-scaler/README.md

 Creating events locally:
  to test events locally there are three required parameters `path, h, w` path is either datasets/<coll-concept-id> for collections and granules/<granule-concept-id> for granules. 'h' refers to what the height of the returned image should be in pixels and 'w' is the width in pixels for the returned image.
 There is also an optional fourth arg which specifies which granule image should be used.
 This is for cases where there are multiple browsable images in a granule metadata's links.
 This will match exactly the passed in granule image; if it is in the record it will return that image otherwise it will return the first browsable image that can be found.
-If there are none of course, we will return the default 'image cannot be found'.
+If there are none it will return the default 'image cannot be found' image.

 An example of a granule event.
-This will fetch the browse image for teh granule in the path if it exists.
+This will fetch the browse image for the granule in the path if it exists.
 {
     "path": "granules/G1200460416-ESA",
     "queryStringParameters": {